 The attack began at 5:30am on March 6th.
 After just over an hour, nearly all the Texan defenders lay dead.
 Seven Texans surrendered, though Santa Anna ordered them all summarily executed.

-Several women and children that took refuge in the Alamo were spared and allowed safe passage.
-Each was given a blanket and two silver pesos and treated hospitably by the Mexican forces.
+The Mexicans spared several women and children that took refuge in the Alamo and allowed them safe passage.
+Santa Anna gave each a blanket and two silver pesos and ordered them the Mexican forces to treat them hospitably.

 While the Texan defenders were annihilated, the Mexican army suffered extremely high casualties.
-It’s estimated that nearly 600 Mexicans were killed or wounded, as the poorly trained conscripts were outmatched.
+The Mexicans suffered an estimated 600 killed and wounded, the poorly trained conscripts making up the bulk.

 Accounts of the events at the Alamo soon spread far and wide.
-Santa Anna’s highly embellished personal account of the battle was published throughout Mexican newspapers between March 21-31 and sought to glorify his victory over the rebels.4
+Mexican newspapers published Santa Anna’s highly embellished personal account of the battle between March 21-31 and sought to glorify his victory over the rebels.4

 The Battle of the Alamo Fact vs Fiction

-The version of events at the Battle of the Alamo that has been passed down through the generations in the United States is often more fictitious than fact.
+The version of events at the Battle of the Alamo that has been passed down through the generations in the United States is often closer to fiction than fact.

 “Line in the Sand Speech”